Rachealblessing/LITA-CLASS-DOCUMENTATION/README.md

 - what product are the top sellers?
 - what are product on peak sales?

+### Introduction to Excel
+---
+Microsoft Excel is a powerful spreadsheet application that is part of the microsoft office suite. it is widely used for organizing,analyzing and visualizing data.
+Excel allows users to create spreadsheets that consist of rows and columns, making it easy to input and manage large amount of data

+### Basic Excel functions
+---
+1. Sum:This function adds up a range of numbers.
+The syntax:=SUM(number1,number2....) or sum(range)
+2. Average:This function calculates the mean of a set of numbers.
+The syntax:=Average(number1,number2....) or Average(range)
+3. Min:This function returns the smallest number in a range.
+The syntax:=Min(number1,number2...) or Min(range)
+4. Max:This fuction returns the kargest number in a range.
+The syntax:=Max(number1,number2....)
+5. Concatenate:This function joins two or more strings together.The syntax:=Concatenate(number1,number2...)
+6. If function:This function checks a condition and returns one value if true and another if false.The syntax:=IF(logical_test,value_if_true,value_if_false)

 ### Data entry in excel
 ---
-Data entry is refer to a process of inputting, organizing and managing data within an excel spreedsheet
+Data entry in excel is refer to a process of inputting, organizing and managing data within an excel spreadsheet

+### Dataset Description
+---
+The dataset provides information about the following
+- sale transaction
+- Enabling Analysis of sales performance across different regions,markets,stores,products and time periods